-on 12th November 2021,arteffusions global celebrates Auguste Rodin’s 181st birth anniversary, and what better way to honour him than exhibiting his oeuvres on our virtual platform.
+arteffusions global celebrates Auguste Rodin’s 183rd birth anniversary, and what better way to honour him by exhibiting his oeuvre exposition de sculptures on our virtual platform 12th november2023 onwards.

 master of nineteenth-century sculpture, Rodin’s work presents the Impressionist quality of accentuating the surface texture of the medium; and just as the rest of the Impressionists, Rodin’s work was often bluntly criticized.
 His sculptures departed from the traditional style modelled with beauty and realism, featuring instead a disheartened, unfinished look.